kiranpe/DevOpsCloud/README.md

 Choose t2.medium Ubuntu Instances for K8S, nexus and t2.micro for jenkins..

+Lanch jenkins instance and install java and maven and jenkins..

+Launch nexus instace and install docker and run the nexus image..

 For Master and workernode instances follow kuberenetes-master-worker file to set up K8S after lanching ubuntu instances..
 File is in Ansible/Ansible-K8S/readmefiles/ folder

 Follow security group instructions..